spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 Ah, much better.

-The original and flattened solutions are the fastest, as they use vanilla callbacks, with the fastest flattened solution being flattened-class.js
+The original and flattened solutions are the fastest, as they use vanilla callbacks, with the fastest flattened solution being flattened-class.js.

-suspend and gens are the fastest generator based solutions.
-They incurred minimal overhead of about 60-100% running time.
+suspend is the fastest generator based solutions.
+It incurred minimal overhead of about 60% running time.
 They're also roughly comparable with streamlinejs (when in raw callbacks mode).

+caolan's async adds some measurable overhead (its about 2 times slower than the original versions).
+Its also somewhat slower than the fastest generator based solution.

-Genny is about 2 times slower.
+genny is about 3 times slower.
 This is because it adds some protection
-guarantees: it makes sure that callback-calling function behaves and calls the callback only once and provides a mechanism to enable better stack traces when errors are encountered.
+guarantees: it makes sure that callback-calling functions behave and call the callback only once.
+It also provides a mechanism to enable better stack traces when errors are encountered.

 The slowest of the generator bunch is co, but not by much.
 There is nothing